weronikaabednarz/NeuroMelody/README.md

 ![3](./images/interface.jpg)

-The interface created allows the user to easily adjust the parameters of the melody, such as the duration of the song (in seconds) using a slider and the tempo selected from a drop-down list (slow, moderate, fast).
+The interface created allows the user to easily adjust the parameters of the melody, such as:
+- **duration of the song** (in seconds) using a slider,
+- **tempo** selected from a drop-down list (slow, moderate, fast).
 This solution allows new melodies to be dynamically generated without having to look into the code.

 **Model configurations included:**